jaspal-carleton/log_sorting/README.md

 ![System Diagram](docs/log_sorting1.png)

 1. Synchronous
-Although, synchronous solution make use of Min-Heap, but it is a custom heap data strucutre where the heap size is efficiently kept constant and is limited to the count 'K' of the log sources.
+* Although, synchronous solution make use of Min-Heap, but it is a custom heap data strucutre where the heap size is efficiently kept constant and is limited to the count 'K' of the log sources.
 Therefore, it has space complexity of only O(k).
 Additionally, the synchronous solution make use of combination of Priority Queues along with Min-Heap to efficiently manage the memory space.

 1. Asynchronous
-The asynchronous solution is more challenging than the synchronous one.
+* The asynchronous solution is more challenging than the synchronous one.
 Due to the delay in generation of log entries from a given log source, the Min-Heap has to wait to receive the new node.
 Although, the adopted solution in not very efficient in terms of space complexity but it is able to achieve the same time complexity as the synchronous solution.

+## Future Enhancements

+* To make the asynchronous solution more efficient, the event driven publisher-subscriber system can be implemented.
+Briefly, the asynchronous log sources can be spread across multiple processes to be processed parallely (driver node and worker node pattern) where they publish to an event queue or topic.
+Once the log entry is placed in the queue or topic it will generate an event.
+The Min-Heap system would have subscribed to the queue (or topic) and upon receiving an event it can process the payload to create a node and add it to the heap.
+Simultaneously, printing it to the stdout.
+Therefore, in this kind of system the publisher and subscriber systems are independent and not tightly integrated, which improves the time-space complexity.

 ## Test Results